by Will Mason

 The majority of fire doors are fitted with a door closure, apart from locked cupboards or service ducts.

-Fire doors should be designed with a purpose built frame to ensure integrity of the two items being able to perform to the standards stated above.
+Fire doors should be designed with a purpose built frame to ensure the integrity of the two items being able to perform to the standards stated above.

 All our fire doors are supplied with the following: